charlesrocabert/gbapy/README.md

 <p align="justify">
 The module offers two core components:

-- A <strong>builder class</strong>, to construct SRC models of any size from first principles,
+- :wrench: A <strong>builder class</strong>, to construct SRC models of any size from first principles,
-- A <strong>model class</strong>, to manipulate and optimize models once they are built.
+- :chart_with_upwards_trend: A <strong>model class</strong>, to manipulate and optimize models once they are built.

 </p>